-“I’ve found that parents are fine with less grading.
-But with this comes a greater need for communication.
+“I’ve found that parents are fine with it.
+But when you reduce grading, you need to open lines of communication.
 If a child isn’t completing his work, you need to let the parent know.
 And if a student is struggling with something, you must contact them as well.”

 Soon Ms. Sneed finished grading the tests.
 She organized everything else into two stacks.
 “Tomorrow I’ll do a quick check on these,” she said as she tapped one stack, “and the rest we’ll check together on Monday.
 Thanks for your help.
 Let’s go!”
 The two teachers put on their coats and headed out the door.

 A few weeks later, Ms. Sneed stood at the copy machine.
 “This is nuts,” she said.
 “How many trees have given their lives for all of these worksheets?”

 As the machine kept clicking away, copy after copy slid onto the rack.
 Ms. Sneed’s mind wandered.
 “I wonder if I could find a way to use fewer worksheets,” she said to Mr. Thompson, who was waiting to use the copy machine next.

 “I’m copying less this year,” he said.
 “An article I read inspired me.
 It said that teachers should only assign a worksheet if they could see a clear educational benefit.
 That made me think – hmm, some of the worksheets I assigned were just to keep kids busy.”
 Mr. Thompson looked a little sheepish.

 Ms. Sneed’s eyes widened.
 “Er . . .
 I guess I do that too.”
 She paused for a few seconds.
 “And at the same time, I complain about how little time I have to get everything done.
 I guess you could say I have a bad worksheet habit.
 Maybe I can kick it.”